(844) 786-8229 info@quotacy.com

 When a proposed insured is considered by the life insurance company to be high risk, he or she may be classified as substandard risk.
 Substandard risk offers often include either table rating an applicant or adding a flat extra to the premium.

-A table rating requires a policyowner to pay a certain percentage on top of the standard rate.
+A table rating requires a policy owner to pay a certain percentage on top of the standard rate.

-A flat extra is an extra dollar amount per $1,000 of insurance coverage a policyowner may be required to pay to cushion extra risk the carrier takes on.
+A flat extra is an extra dollar amount per $1,000 of insurance coverage a policy owner may be required to pay to cushion extra risk the carrier takes on.

 Underwriting

 Underwriting is the process of reviewing your application based on guidelines set by each insurance company, ultimately to determine your final price and risk to the insurance company you choose.
-Underwriting for life insurance usually consists of reviewing your answers to health questions, your height and weight, the results from a medical exam, driving record, and financial history.

 Trust the experts at Quotacy to provide you with accurate term life insurance quotes to help you make the best decision for your family.